-Reconciliation of the Statement of Revenues, Expenditures and Changes in Fund Balances of Governmental Funds to the Statement of Activities For the Year Ended June 30, 2018
+Reconciliation of the Statement of Revenues, Expenditures and Changes in Fund Balances of Governmental Funds to the Statement of Activities For the Year Ended June 30, 2022

-Net change in fund balances - total governmental funds: ; \$ 612,615 Amounts reported for governmental activities in the statement of activities are different because: Governmental funds report outlays for capital assets as expenditures because such outlays use current financial resources.
-In contrast, the statement of activities reports only a portion of the outlay as expense.
+For the Year Ended June 30, 2022 Net change in fund balances - total governmental funds: : \$ (1,006,096) Amounts reported for governmental activities in the Statement of Activities are different because: Governmental funds report outlays for capital assets as expenditures because such outlays use current financial resources.
+In contrast, the Statement of Activities reports only a portion of the outlay as expense.
 The outlay is allocated over the assets' estimated useful lives as depreciation expense for the period.
-This is the amount by which depreciation of \$369,799 exceeded capital outlays of \$52,226 in the current period.
-(317,573) Interest on long-term debt in the Statement of Activities differs from the amount reported in the governmental funds because interest is recognized as an expenditure in the funds when it is due, and thus requires the use of current financial resources.
+This is the amount by which capital outlays of \$1,226,962 exceeded depreciation of \$614,140 in the current period.
+612,822 In the Statement of Activities, only the gain on disposal of capital assets is reported, whereas in the governmental funds, the proceeds from the sale increase financial resources.
+Thus, the change in net position differs from the change in fund balance by the net book value of capital assets disposed in the current period.
+(7,545) Interest on long-term debt in the Statement of Activities differs from the amount reported in the governmental funds because interest is recognized as an expenditure in the funds when it is due, and thus requires the use of current financial resources.
 In the Statement of Activities, however, interest expense is recognized as the interest accrues, regardless of when it is due.
-(7,402) The issuance of long-term debt (e.g., bonds, leases) provides current financial resources to governmental funds, while the repayment of the principal of long-term debt consumes the current financial resources of governmental funds.
+3,145 The issuance of long-term debt (e.g., bonds, leases) provides current financial resources to governmental funds, while the repayment of the principal of long-term debt consumes the current financial resources of governmental funds.
 Neither transaction, however, has any effect on net position.
-Also, governmental funds report the effects of premiums, discounts, and similar items when debt is first issued, whereas these amounts are deferred and amortized in the statement of activities.
-The details of this difference are as follows: Principal repayments Premiums and discounts Amortization of prepaid insurance 315,911 767 (10,875) 305,803 Governmental funds report pension and OPEB contributions as expenditures when paid.
+Also, governmental funds report the effects of premiums, discounts, and similar items when debt is first issued, whereas these amounts are deferred and amortized in the Statement of Activities.
+The details of this difference are as follows: Principal repayments Premiums and discounts Debt issuance costs 848,481 (1,315) 141,158 988,324 Claims for excess storm water fees accrued in the prior period.
+111,100 181,729 101,729 Governmental funds report pension and OPEB contributions as expenditures when paid.
 However, in the Statement of Activities, pension and OPEB expense is the cost of benefits earned, adjusted for member contributions, the recognition of charges in deferred outflows and inflows of resources related to pension and OPEB, and investment experience.
-(709,514) Change in net position - governmental activities - \$ (116,071) Ondrige in het position - governmental activities = Ψ (110,011)
+(58,180) - Change in Net Position - Governmental Activities ; \$ 714,199

-Statement of Net Position Proprietary Funds As of June 30, 2018
+Statement of Net Position Proprietary Fund As of June 30, 2022